trellisconnect/savvy-sdk-docs/README.md

           // onAccountLink(accountId, metadata)
           // Called when Savvy has completed retrieving policy information from the user.
           // The function is passed in an accountId and a metadata object.
-The accountId can be
-          // used by application server, combined with your Savvy API-SECRET-KEY to pull policy data.
-          // The metadata contains summary information about the account connected.
           onAccountLink: handleSavvyAccountLink,

           // onClose()